sglavoie/sglavoie.github.io-source/content/pages/learning-progress-2020.md

 what I have supposedly been working on technology-wise and to help me practice a technique that is known as [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).
-This is really just a summary to motivate myself to keep on track and be reminded as often as possible to stay a bit more humble, as it becomes obvious that I don't know much in the end.
+This is really just a summary to motivate myself to keep on track, to practice consistent self-reflection and to be reminded as often as possible to stay a bit more humble, as it becomes obvious that I don't know much in the end.
 In the process, I hope you may find some inspiration too.

 ---

 ## February
+### 15
+- University of London
+    - **Algorithms and Data Structures I**
+        - Review: Searching algorithms.

 ### 14
 - University of London
     - **Discrete mathematics**